teavver/gpt-4-vision-api-wrapper/README.md

 ## Update: November 6, 2023

 Support for up to 4 image inputs added (4 is the upper limit set by OpenAI).
-Please check the [Examples](#examples) section.
+Please check the [Examples](#examples) section for the updated schemas.

 ## Update: October 31, 2023